 Scar Massage and Gentle Pressure Techniques

-Scar massage and gentle pressure techniques can help break down scar tissue, improve blood circulation, and promote healing.
-This can help soften and flatten the scar, reducing scar visibility.
+Gentle pressure techniques like scar massage can assist in breaking down scar tissue, increase blood flow, and encourage healing.
+This helps flatten and soften the scar, therefore lowering scar visibility.

 Use of Silicone Gel Sheets or Creams